Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

     - Value Decomposition Network(VDN) is one of the value decomposition versions of IQL.
     - Agent architecture of VDN consists of one module: ``Q`` network.
-    - VDN only applies to cooperative task mode.
+    - VDN is applicable for cooperative and collaborative task modes.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^